Facebook Tracking Pixel

 work ethics

-Can You Teach Good Work Ethic?
+Can You Teach Good Work Ethic in High School Students?

 Work ethic, often hailed as a secret ingredient for success, is a quality that transcends professions and lays the foundation for success in the future.
 But, is work ethic something we’re born with, or can it be taught?
 In the realm of high school education, the Rose Academy’s signature Shu-Ha-Di-DŌ program stands as a testament that good work ethic can indeed be cultivated through education.